tianjiaoding/piazza-downloader-NG/README.md

 Provides a tool to download all resources linked in the Piazza resources panel.

+## Updates
+* `Jan 6, 2021` the rules for parsing resource links and names are updated to keep up with the latest Piazza.

 ## Requirements
 * `Python`, works with either 2 or 3.